-This safe system of work covers the additional precautions to be followed in order to comply with PHE and BMF guidelines in England.
-There are separate regulations and guidance in place in Scotland and Wales.
+This safe system of work covers the additional precautions to be followed in order to comply with UKHSA and BMF guidelines in England.
+There are separate regulations and guidance in place in Scotland Wales and Northern Ireland.

-- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff.
+- Communication: regular briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff.